mransan/ocaml-protoc/README.md

   close_out oc
 ```

-* Then later on you can read your message back in:
+* then in the same `main.ml` append the following to read from the same file:

 ```OCaml
 let () =